Shervinhero/CMS/README.md

 Ticket List Display: The page showing a list of tickets is working.

-Article List Display: If you have articles, the page displaying them is working.

-Article Form: You can add new articles.

-Organizer Details Display: When you click on an organizer's name from an event (once the event details page is working), their details page should display.
+****Organizer Details Display: When you click on an organizer's name from an event (once the event details page is working), their details page should display.